AESilky/RPi-MoCam/README.md

 Raspberry Pi Camera and Motion Detector w/Still&amp;Movie Buttons

-This uses a Raspberry Pi (a Zero W is fine) and a Pi Camera Module, plus a motion detector and two momentary switches, to create a motion activated monitoring camera.
+This uses a Raspberry Pi (targeted to a Zero W) and a Pi Camera Module, plus a motion detector and two momentary switches, to create a motion activated monitoring camera.